-Coleus are eye-dazzlers, easy-going plants with impossibly colorful leaves.
+Coleus plants are eye-dazzlers and easy-going with impossibly colorful leaves.
 They’re magnificent on their own in a flower pot, and the flash of their foliage lights up a flower bed.

-Coleus are tender tropical plants grown for their leaves, not for their flowers.
-The leaf patterns are distinctly on the wild side — spotted, splashed, and artistically edged in shades of purple, yellow, pink, intense red, and luminous chartreuse.
-They thrive in heat.
+Coleus (Coleus blumei) are tender tropical plants grown for their leaves, not for their flowers.
+The leaf patterns are distinctly on the wild side — spotted, splashed, and artistically edged in shades of color ranging from purple, yellow, pink, intense red, and luminous chartreuse.
+Coleus thrives in heat.
 For generations, rooted cuttings of fancy coleus plants were simply passed along from one gardener to another but the market opened up in recent years and the selection of coleus varieties is now bigger than ever.

 Today coleus are more often found in flower pots.
 Jimmy Turner, director of the Dallas Arboretum, shows off coleus in pots of all kinds at the 66-acre display garden.
 He favors combinations that capture the beauty of a complex flower arrangement, but he also likes simple combinations of just two or three plants.
 Coleus work well in both situations: they don’t get lost in a mixed planting with dramatic elephant’s ears, castor beans, trailing sweet-potato vines, or towering canna lilies, and they’re sophisticated enough to pair gracefully with ferns, heucheras, or luminous blue scaevola.
 Turner adds coleus to pots with silver, purple, blue, and pink flowers, and also uses them as bright spotlights, plopping a pot full of luxurious, chartreuse-leafed coleus in a bed that needs a jolt of color.

 Few plants are more indulgent of novice gardeners than coleus.
-They thrive in part shade and need little more than regular watering to flourish all summer long.
+Coleus thrives in part shade and need little more than regular watering to flourish all summer long.
 If the plants send up flower spikes, pinch them off — its the leaves you’re after, and they are show-stoppers.

-There are dozens of different coleus, but they all have one thing in common: they are easy to grow and flourish in summer heat.
+There are dozens of different coleus plants, but they all have one thing in common: Coleus plants are easy to grow and flourish in summer heat.
 Some coleus are trailers, great for hanging baskets; most are just the right size to fill a pot on the porch or a spot in a perennial border.
 Here are some ideas and combinations to try:

 - Flouncy coleus makes a handsome counterpoint to the spiky leaves and bottle-brush flowers of fountain grass.